 Brainstorming is emotional, not rational.
 While you should have information from your market research in mind while brainstorming, it's important to be creative.
 Free associate, and don’t be shy about putting down any ideas that pop into your mind.
 Remember, when brainstorming, there are no wrong answers.

-Here are a few questions to help you brainstorm about what your brand means:
+Here are a few questions to help you brainstorm what your brand means:

 - What does your company do?
 Can you condense this into just a few bullet points or sentences?